Student Spotlight: Christina Finn

 “So far, we have delivered more than 20,000 all-American, hand-made ‘Patriotic Pillows’ in less than 10 years.
 Our funding is provided by the State of Illinois Military Order of the Purple Heart.
 We have a second program which is called Kenny’s Kaps.
 These are purple head covers that have the original Military Badge of Merit patch stitched on it.
 The historical badge is the predecessor to the current Purple Heart Medal and was designed by General George Washington before we were even a nation.
 Kenny's Kaps brings about awareness of Traumatic Brain Injury or TBI and is named in honor of Master Sgt.
 Kenneth Sargent, a 20-year Marine who sustained an open cranial injury during the war.”

-Finn, who first attended College of DuPage during the 1970s, is finishing an online Veterans Counseling course at COD and starting at Governors State University to study Social Work as she works toward her bachelor’s degree in Psychology.
+Finn, who first attended College of DuPage during the 1970s, finished an online Veterans Counseling course at COD and is working on her bachelor’s degree in Interdisciplinary Studies and a minor in Child Advocacy Studies (CAST) at Northeastern Illinois University, where she is earning high honors.
 She plans to work with the military, veterans and Gold Star families as well as and female veterans in both a counseling and social work support capacity.
 She also will continue her studies through to a master's degree in Social Work.

 “I would advise students currently enrolled in higher education to challenge themselves, to take the opportunities of education upon their lives as an investment toward their career goals,” she said.
 “Do not squander this valuable time and find your passion.
 I was a surgical technician for 32 years.
 It was an amazing career, and now I find myself traveling down a different path.
 By the time I graduate, I will be old enough to retire, but if I did I would be totally bored.
 Since I plan to live to be 100, I will have wonderful opportunities to continue to serve my communities.